MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/graphics.md

 ---
-description: Guides for graphics features in Microsoft Edge.
+description: See guides for graphics features in Microsoft Edge like SVG and WebGL.
-title: Graphics
+title: Dev guide: Graphics - Microsoft Edge Development
 author: abbycar
 ---